erichseamon/seamon_dissertation/README.md

 2. Run the seamon_dissertation_dataload.R file in the /data folder, within R.  This will download all data and place the needed datasets into your /tmp folder.
 3. Run the Rmarkdown appendices (A, B, or C), located in the /appendices folder.

+- /appendices.
+Contains Rmarkdown and html that re-create appendix analyses that refer to particular chapters.
+- /code. modular code that performs analysis and modeling.

 - NOTE:  Each folder (/data, /appendices, /code) have individual READMEs which describe folder contents.

 - If you have concerns or issues, please contact erich at: erichs@uidaho.edu or erich@erich.io